De Christiana expeditione apud Sinas: Buddhism

-Ricci refers to Chinese Buddhism as the "sect... known as Sciequia [释迦牟尼, Shijiamouni, Shakyamuni] or Omitose [阿弥陀佛, Amituo Fo, Amitābha]", and is aware of it being brought from India, supposedly after an emperor had a prophetic dream in 65 AD.
+Ricci refers to Chinese Buddhism as the "sect... known as Sciequia [釋迦牟尼, Shijiamouni, Shakyamuni] or Omitose [阿彌陀佛, Amituo Fo, Amitābha]", and is aware of it being brought from India, supposedly after an emperor had a prophetic dream in 65 AD.

 Ricci discerns in Buddhist beliefs a number of concepts that he views as influenced by Western thinking: the Buddhist concept of transmigration of souls is similar to that of Pythagoras, and even the Chinese Five elements are nothing but a "foolish" extension of the western Four elements.
 Furthermore, the Jesuit author notices a number of similarities between Buddhist and Christian practices: teaching of rewards and punishments in afterlife, existence of monasticism and appreciation of celibacy, close similarity between Buddhist chanting and Gregorian chant, ecclesiastical statuary and vestments, and even existence in the Buddhist doctrine of "a certain trinity in which three different gods are fused into one deity".
 Ricci explains the similarities by hypothesizing Christian influence on Buddhism, as transmitted by Indians to Chinese in 1st century AD, in particular because of the preaching of Bartholomew the Apostle in northern India.

 Ricci thought that perhaps the emperor's dream in 65 AD, or just "reports about the truths contained in the Christian Gospel", called him to get Christianity into the country.
 However, "the Chinese received a false importation in place of the truth they were seeking".

-Ricci viewed Buddhist monks ("Osciami": 和尚们, Heshangmen) as "vile and abject".
+Ricci viewed Buddhist monks ("Osciami": 和尚們, Heshangmen) as "vile and abject".